Crops

 Overview

-This project aims to support investments by the Government and by the private sector in appropriate-scale farm mechanisation in Zimbabwe, particularly around mechanised Pfumvudza, and transfer learnings to South Africa.
+This project aimed to support investments by the Government and the private sector in appropriate-scale farm mechanisation in Zimbabwe, particularly around mechanised Pfumvudza, and transfer learnings to South Africa.

-Overall, the project has the goal to improve access to mechanisation and reduce labour drudgery whilst stimulating the adoption of climate-smart/sustainable intensification technologies.
-The project will improve the understanding of private sector companies involved in appropriate-scale farm mechanisation towards the local markets in which they operate.
+Overall, the project aimed to improve access to mechanisation and reduce labour drudgery while stimulating the adoption of climate-smart/sustainable intensification technologies.
+The project will also improve the understanding of private sector companies involved in appropriate-scale farm mechanisation of the local markets in which they operate.

-Manufacturing knowledge of two-wheel and small four-wheel tractor operated implements for mechanised Pfumvudza will also increase and private sector companies will have increased access to information through the development and strengthening of regional and national communities of practitioners on appropriate-scale farm mechanisation.
-Finally, the project will strengthen the capacity of the existing knowledge networks around appropriate-scale mechanisation in Zimbabwe, through the results that will be generated and through the regular multi-stakeholder roundtables that will be organised.
+Manufacturing knowledge of two-wheel and small four-wheel tractor-operated implements for mechanised Pfumvudza will increase, and private sector companies will have increased access to information through the development and strengthening of regional and national communities of practitioners on appropriate-scale farm mechanisation.
+The project strengthens the capacity of the existing knowledge networks around appropriate-scale mechanisation in Zimbabwe through the results generated and through the regular multi-stakeholder roundtables.

 Project outcomes

-• Increasing and more spatially-targeted Government spending in appropriate-scale farm mechanisation in Zimbabwe (and South Africa)
+• Increased and more spatially-targeted Government spending in appropriate-scale farm mechanisation in Zimbabwe (and South Africa)

-• Increasing sales of appropriate-scale farm mechanisation equipment in Zimbabwe (and South Africa) thanks to more targeted marketing by private sector (both in terms of geographies and clients)
+• Increased sales of appropriate-scale farm mechanisation equipment in Zimbabwe (and South Africa) thanks to more targeted marketing by the private sector (both in terms of geographies and clients)

-• Local manufacturing and commercialization of two-wheel tractor operated basin diggers and bed planters in Zimbabwe.
+• In Zimbabwe, local manufacturing and commercialisation of two-wheel tractor-operated basin diggers and bed planters.

 Summary of outcomes to date